Battle of Flamborough Head: Aftermath

 Back in England, something rather unexpected was happening.
 On the one hand, the overall effects of Jones's cruise and the activities of other raiders, such as the privateer duo of Black Prince and Black Princess, were reported with a sort of resentful admiration.
 On the other, although Pearson and Piercy had lost the battle, they were the only Royal Navy captains who had actually managed to engage Jones's squadron at all, and they had sunk his flagship.
-Their official reports appeared in British newspapers in mid-October, forcing the Americans to leak Jones's (some of which he definitely had not intended for publication).
+Their official reports appeared in British newspapers in mid-October, forcing the Americans to leak Jones's report (some of which he had not intended for publication).
 Most importantly, they had fully achieved their mission, which was to protect the convoy.
 When they returned home, about the beginning of November, they were honoured by the towns of Kingston upon Hull and Scarborough and were rewarded by both the Russia Company, principal owner of vessels in the convoy, and the Royal Exchange Assurance Company.
 Pearson even gained a knighthood.
 In 1780, to honour him for his actions in protecting the convoy, Pearson was presented with three Coconut Cups mounted in silver by Wakelin & Taylor.
-In 1782, the Royal Navy took the unusual step of naming a new ship Serapis- an acknowledgement rarely given to a vessel which lost a battle.
+In 1782, the Royal Navy took the unusual step of naming a new ship Serapis—an acknowledgement rarely given to a vessel which lost a battle.